 It is expected that these articles would be written by individuals who have done substantial work on the subject or are considered experts in the field.
 A short summary of the work done by the author(s) in the field of review should accompany the manuscript.
 Review Article have a limit of 6000 words (excluding abstract, references, table, figure, and figure legend); 100 references; a total of 6 figures or tables.
 The manuscript should have an unstructured abstract (300 words) representing an accurate summary of the article.
 These methods should also be summarized in the abstract.

-Original Article should consist of no more than 5000 words (excluding abstract, references, table, figure, and figure legend).
+Research Article should consist of no more than 5000 words (excluding abstract, references, table, figure, and figure legend).
 The manuscript should have no more than 6 figures and/or tables in total; 70 references.
 The manuscript should be divided into sections with the headings Title, Title Page, Abstract, Keywords, Main text (Background, Materials and Methods, Results, Discussion, Conclusion), Acknowledgement, Conflict of Interest, References, Tables and Figure Legends.
-Structured-abstract (300 words) should be followed in writing Original Article, which consists of Background, Objectives, Methods, Result, and Conclusion.
+Structured-abstract (300 words) should be followed in writing Research Article, which consists of Background, Objectives, Methods, Result, and Conclusion.

 - References should be according to the Vancouver system.

 - List all authors when there are six or fewer; when there are seven or more, list the first six, followed by "et al.".

 - References should include citations of works published during the last ten years.

 - Sequential number of references in main text.
 Please follow in detail all examples below: